-Integral to pursuing this goal is taking a comprehensive approach to making excellence inclusive-from how faculty and students are recruited to the university, to how they are integrated into the community as new students, researchers, teachers, and learners, to improving their everyday experience within those identities and roles-and working to make that comprehensive approach fresh, contemporary, and relevant.
+Integral to pursuing this goal is taking a comprehensive approach to making excellence inclusive from how faculty and students are recruited to the university, to how they are integrated into the community as new students, researchers, teachers, and learners, to improving their everyday experience within those identities and roles-and working to make that comprehensive approach fresh, contemporary, and relevant.

-Going forward, the IDEA Plan committee will work with the new members of the Council for Community and Inclusion (CCI), whose job it will be to prioritize and implement the many recommendations within this plan.
+Going forward, the IDEA Plan committee will work with the new members of the Council for Community and Inclusion (CCI), whose job it will be to prioritize and implement the many recommendations within this plan, thereby operationalizing many of the responsibilities under the purview of the Chancellor, the Provost, and the SVC/COO, and done in coordination with their leadership.
 Their task in implementing the IDEA Plan will be serious in focus and broad in scope.
 After gaining insight from the CU Boulder community in a 30-day review period during late 2018, the committee received over 50 submissions to our online feedback portal and held 14 open town hall sessions and six focused meetings with various leadership groups across campus.
 The plan was revised to address this wealth of community interest; however, some topics were outside the scope of a campus diversity plan focused on cultivating the best possible conditions for academic excellence.